SaloniDhaila/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/README.md

 **Task 1**:  Imported the MintClassics data, which was supplied as part of the Coursera project.

-**TASK 2**: Understood the mint classics data and its business processes with the help of EER (Extended Entity-Relationship) diagram provided in the project.
+**Task 2**: Understood the mint classics data and its business processes with the help of EER (Extended Entity-Relationship) diagram provided in the project.

 **Task 3**: Analyzed the business issue and determine the tables that will be influenced.